 Another important aspect of a powwow is the honoring the military and the Elders.
 First off, this means if you see an elder who needs a seat, offer yours.

 At the beginning of the powwow during the grand entry, the Eagle staff, tribal flags, and the American flag are often carried by military veterans out of respect for their service (the American flag is included in the Tribal flag procession out of respect).
 Soldiers are given the same consideration as warriors of the past, and they fought under that flag.

-During the powwow there may also be special songs in honor of military veterans and special ceremonies honoring Tribal military veterans. be sure to keep an ear on the Emcee so you don’t miss out!
+During the powwow there may also be special songs in honor of military veterans and special ceremonies honoring Tribal military veterans.
+Be sure to keep an ear on the MC so you don’t miss out!

 Listen to the MC for instructions during special songs and dances.
 Again, he will indicate whether photography is permitted.

 There are six types of dances that are performed at a traditional pow wow, the Men’s Traditional Dance, Men’s Fancy Dance, Men’s Grass Dance, Women’s Traditional Dance, Women’s Fancy Shawl Dance, and the Jingle Dress Dance.